Laptop Mag Verdict

 That's one small step for gamers, one giant leap for Alienware.
 All right, maybe the Alienware m17 (starting at $1,499; $3,579 as tested) isn't as monumental as the moon landing, but decked out in the company's new Legend design, the latest iteration looks downright intergalactic.
 This system is more than elegant good looks, however; an overclockable Intel Core i9 CPU and Nvidia RTX GPU make the m17 a certified powerhouse.
-Just be prepared to spend big to get the best gaming performance.
+Based on our testing, this is one of the best gaming laptops and best RTX 2080 gaming laptops you can buy.

 I had a blast reviewing the $3,579 model of the Alienware m17.
 Beneath that slim chassis lies a 2.4-GHz Intel Core i9-9980HK processor with 16GB of RAM, two 512GB M.2 PCIe SSDs in RAID 0 configuration, an Intel UHD 630 Graphics GPU and an Nvidia GeForce RTX 2080 Max-Q GPU with 8GB of VRAM.
 If you need more storage, the $4,699 model has 4TB to spare.

-Decked out in the company's Lunar Light, the m17 is alluring, yet mysterious in a the-truth-is-out-there sort of way.
+Decked out in the company's Lunar Light finish, the m17 is alluring, yet mysterious in a the-truth-is-out-there sort of way.
 The slight pearlescence of the white paint is just a few steps away from giving off a light fluorescence.

 It's intriguing -- so intriguing, in fact, that I'm willing to risk potential face huggers and other hostile alien life just to run my fingers across the painted aluminum lid and let my fingers linger on the glowing alien head and raised lines that form the number 17.
 The hinge and rear portion of the laptop are done in a simple black, with the latter sporting a honeycomb pattern lined with a customizable LED strip.